On Grid Codes: Acknowledgements

 \section{Acknowledgements}

-The authors are very grateful with the anonymous reviewers for their valuable comments and suggestions, which have contributed to the clarity and presentation of the paper.
 The second author would like to thank the Institute for Algebra and Geometry at Otto von Guericke University - Magdeburg, where part of this work was carried out, for the hospitality displayed.
 Also acknowledges and thanks the Deutscher Akademischer Austauschdienst for the financial support provided.